Unboxed-Software/solana-course/content/solana-pay.md

 Once you have the API endpoint set up, you can use it to generate a QR code in your frontend component.

--   Generate a new `reference` public key that is used to identify a transaction
+-   Generate a new `reference` public key that is used to identify a transaction.
--   Establish a connection to a Solana cluster
+-   Establish a connection to a Solana cluster.
 -   Create a reference to a container element to store the QR code.
 -   Return the container element with the QR code reference.